8 Questions to Ask Before Buying Pet Insurance in 2026

 Compare RatesStart Now →

-Elective procedures, such as tail docking or cosmetic care, also won’t be covered by an animal insurance policy.
+Elective procedures, such as tail docking or cosmetic care, also won’t be covered by a top-rated animal insurance policy.

-Here are Jackson’s top five pet insurance questions to ask when comparing policies:
+Not sure what to look for in pet insurance plans?
+Here are Jackson’s top five pet insurance questions to ask when comparing pet insurance policies:

 1. What does the pet insurance policy cover?
 Does it cover cancer and hereditary conditions?